XxAntxX/Python_ShoppingList/Readme.md

-# 🍕 PizzaRP – Pizzeria Reference Project (Console)
+a# 🍕 PizzaRP – Pizzeria Reference Project (Console)

 > 🚧 This is a template repository for student project in the course Programming Foundations at FHNW, BSc BIT.
 > 🚧 Do not keep this section in your final submission.